pyca/cryptography/docs/x509/reference.rst

     .. versionadded:: 1.6

     A relative distinguished name is a non-empty set of name attributes.
-The object is iterable to get every attribute.
+The object is iterable to get every attribute, preserving the original order.
+    Passing duplicate attributes to the constructor raises ``ValueError``.

     .. method:: get_attributes_for_oid(oid)